hercychang/prep-step-1/part1-data_types/primitive_data_types.md

 # Primitive Data Types

-You might consider `"one"` and `1` essentially equivalent, but Ruby regards them as inherently different objects with inherently different behavior. `1 + 1` is `2`, but `"one" + "one"` is `"oneone"`. `1` is a number, specifically an integer, and `"one"` is a string.
-More on those shortly!

-An object's type determines its possible values as well as the methods available to it. `+` behaves differently depending on whether it's used with numbers or strings; `100 / 4` makes sense, but `"James Joyce" / "Stephen Daedalus"` does not (at least not to a computer).

-Let's briefly examine Ruby's primitive data types.
-Don't fret the details: with practice comes fluency.
-At this stage you only need to learn to recognize data types in Ruby programs.
-We'll study each type's methods in later chapters.

-**Numbers:** Ruby distinguishes between _integers_ and _floating point numbers_ (often referred to as _floats_).
-Integers have no decimal point while floats do. `9` and `4` are integers; `3.14`, `2.0`, and `4.589220304` are floats.
-Some mathematical operations in Ruby function differently depending on whether the operands are floats or integers.
+Before we can begin programming, which--at the most basic level--involves manipulating data, we need to learn what kinds of data we can manipulate.
+All programming languages have built-in primitive data types. __Primitive data types__ are a programming language's fundamental building blocks.
+They are types of **objects**, Ruby's representation of data.
+Objects are the nouns of Ruby.

+Ruby has five primitive data types, but you'll only need to learn the following four to pass the online assessment.

 **Strings:** A string is a sequence of characters.
 Strings are denoted by enclosing double (`""`) or single (`''`) quotation marks. `"dog"`, `"3 logs"`, and `"the brown dog jumped over the 3 logs"` are all strings.
 Strings can be of any length. `""` is an _empty string_ (a string of length zero).
 Remember to wrap strings in quotation marks.
-Otherwise Ruby will interpret the code as having special significance.
+Otherwise Ruby will misinterpret the code.

+**Numbers:** In Ruby, we call any whole number--positive or negative (including 0)--an _integer_. `9` and `-4` are both integers.
+Fractional numbers (with decimal points) such as `3.1415` are called _floats_ or _floating point numbers_.
+Some mathematical operations in Ruby function differently depending on whether the number is a float or an integer.
+By the way, don't use include commas in integers.
+Writing `4,000` instead of `4000` will confuse Ruby.

 **Booleans:** There are only two boolean values: `true` and `false`.
-Booleans provide the core logic of computer programs. `4 > 5` is `false`, and `3.odd?` is `true`.
+Booleans provide the core logic of computer programs. `4 > 5` is `false`, and `4 < 5` is `true`.
 Note that booleans are case sensitive. `true` is a boolean, `True` is not.
-And `"true"` is forever a string, not a boolean.
+And `"true"` is a string, not a boolean.

 **Nil:** Ruby represents nothingness with the keyword `nil`.
 Sometimes the absence of data is as important as data itself.

-**NB:** Symbols are another primitive data type, but they're relatively rare, and you won't need to learn them for our application process.